nownabe/nownabe/RESUME.md

 **January 2020 to present**

 * Led [Tech Acceleration Program](https://cloud.google.com/solutions/in-house-development-support)
-  (TAP) in my team.
-TAP is an architecting and prototyping 3-day workshop program where we dive into clients' businesses, conduct domain modeling, design ideal architecture, and build prototypes through mob programming.
+  (TAP) in the manufacturing industry.
+TAP is an architecting and prototyping 3-day workshop where we dive into clients' businesses, conduct domain modeling, design ideal architecture, and build prototypes through mob programming.
 * Designed and created demos and hands-on workshops.
 [Cloud Demo Portal](https://github.com/GoogleCloudPlatform/appengine-cloud-demo-portal) is a web application demonstrating some Google Cloud products on browsers, written in Go, TypeScript (Next.js), and Terraform.
 Other small demos and hands-on materials are on [GitHub](https://github.com/orgs/ShawnLabo/repositories).